Asana/python-asana/docs/TagsApi.md

 tags_api_instance = asana.TagsApi(api_client)
 body = {"data": {"param1": "value1", "param2": "value2",}} # dict | The tag to create.
 opts = {
-    'opt_fields': "color,created_at,followers,followers.name,name,notes,permalink_url,workspace,workspace.name" # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
+    'opt_fields': "color,created_at,followers,followers.name,name,notes,permalink_url,workspace,workspace.name", # list[str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include.
 }

 try: